iifl-logo

 PARTICULARS OF CONTRACTS OR ARRANGEMENTS MADE WITH RELATED PARTIES:

-Further during the year, the Company has not entered into any contract or arrangement with related parties which could be considered ‘Material?.
-Hence the information as required under Section 134(3)(h) of the Companies Act, 2013 in the prescribed Form AOC-2 is not applicable.
+Further, during the year, the Company has not entered into any contract or arrangement with related parties which could be considered Material.
+Flence the information as required under Section 134(3)(h) of the Companies Act, 2013 in the prescribed Form AOC-2 is not applicable.
 The related party disclosures as specified in Para A of Schedule V read with Regulation 34(3) of the Listing Regulations are given in the Financial Statements.

 INTERNAL CONTROL SYSTEM AND THEIR ADEQUACY:

 The Company has an internal control system commensurate with the size, scale and complexity of its operations.
-The scope and authority of Internal Audit functions have been defined in the Internal Audit scope of work to maintain its objectivity and independence, the Internal Audit functions reports to the Chairman of the Audit Committee of the Board.
+The scope and authority of Internal Audit functions have been defined in the Internal Audit scope of work to maintain its objectivity and independence.

 The Internal Audit department monitors and evaluates the efficacy and adequacy of internal control system in the Company, its compliance with operating system, accounting procedures and policies of the Company.

 Based on the report of the Internal Auditors, process owners undertake corrective actions in their respective areas and thereby strengthen the control.
-Significant Audit observations and corrective actions thereon are presented-tee of the Board
+Significant Audit observations and corrective actions thereon are presented to the Audit Committee of the Board.

 INTERNAL FINANCIAL CONTROLS: